Jayrek/git-intermediate-techniques-course/README.md

 - `git commit -p`: Commits interactively.

 These comments aim to provide an overview and understanding of various Git commands, operations, and concepts commonly used in version control workflows.
-This comprehensive list covers various Git commands, workflows, and concepts for version control and collaboration.